 3.1 Effects in the U.S.

 Domestic output of crude oil and NGLs (natural gas liquids) has risen from 7 to 15 million barrels per day.
-Output of natural gas has swelled from 52 to 83 billion cubic feet per day.
+The output of natural gas has swelled from 52 to 83 billion cubic feet per day.
 Downstream markets for petroleum products have moved from deficit to surplus since 2007, and the impact on the U.S. merchandise trade deficit has been nothing short of a remarkable boon.

 U.S. generation of electricity has markedly switched from 49% coal in 2007 to 30% a decade later.
 That same year, electricity generated by natural gas rose to 30%.
 Plentiful and inexpensive shale gas allowed the U.S. to cut its use of coal by nearly 40% across the board from 2007.